 The post-September 11 debate on Iraq encompasses the question of whether the United States will increase support for the Iraqi opposition.
-For a discussion of the arguments for and against the regime change policy and the various strategies for accomplishing that objective, as well as information on U.S. assistance to the Iraqi opposition, see CRS Report RL31339, Iraq: U.S. Efforts to Change the Regime.
+During August 9 and 10, 2002, senior members of six major Iraqi opposition groups visited Washington for meetings with senior U.S. officials.
+Several opposition groups are planning a meeting in Europe for late September 2002 that might declare a provisional Iraqi government in exile, although there is substantial debate among opposition groups about that proposal.
+For a discussion of the opposition, as well as U.S. assistance to it, including the Iraq Liberation Act (P.L.
+105-338, October 31, 1998), see CRS Report RL31339, Iraq: U.S. Efforts to Change the Regime.